 It’s that time of year, and even the casual sports fan gets excited about the annual office pool and NCAA Tournament.
 The trick is finding the strategy that works best for you in choosing that winning team- it seems everybody has a tip or some advice.

-The ‘safe’ bets aren’t always so safe.
-Which is why ESPN experts explaining the science behind their March Madness brackets often claim that ‘unconventional wisdom’ can be the secret to success -- and to saving your precious $5 entry fee in the office pool.
+The ‘safe’ bets aren’t always so safe either, which is why ESPN experts explaining the science behind their March Madness brackets often claim that ‘unconventional wisdom’ can be the secret to success – this is where ‘Bracketology’ starts to take form.

-Regrettably, I think many small business owners will also rush to file their tax returns in the next 3 weeks because it’s the conventional wisdom to file by April 15.
+This couldn’t be truer when it comes to tax strategies and more specifically filing your tax return.
+Regrettably, I think many small business owners will also rush to file their tax returns in the next few weeks because it’s the conventional wisdom to file by April 15.
 In reality, acting hastily to meet this deadline could force them to overlook critical deductions.

 Are you going to save thousands on your tax return?
 What is your ‘Taxology’ for super savings at this point?
-Shouldn’t it be scouring any and all records, bank statements, credit card bills or receipts for extra write-offs you may have missed capturing last year?
+Shouldn’t it be taking your time scouring any and all records, bank statements, credit card bills or receipts for extra write-offs you may have missed capturing last year?

 Bottom line, be confident if and when you file an extension.
 Take that ‘hail Mary’ shot from half-court.
 If you have a reasonable argument for taking a deduction and miss, the worse the IRS will do is disallow it.
 Take the time to dig up those expenses on credit card statements, bank statements, receipts or anything you can find and don’t shy away from throwing them on your return.
 Let that be your winning strategy on this year’s tax return.